 In summary, all natural fats have a special role to play for a healthy diet.
 Some are more helpful than others, but each one is important.
 What would be necessary though is to avoid unnatural fats in your diet?
 Trans fats, also known as hydrogenated fats, are harmful and a major killer.
 According to some doctors, they fry the arteries and are very common in restaurant food.
 Therefore, eating junk is not a very good thing for your teeth and especially your overall health.

 Another culprit to avoid is excessive sugar and flour.
 Most commercial foods are overloaded with these ingredients and are not very healthy.
 They often cause cavities faster in people who do not brush before bedtime.
-You may visit any Dentist Ilkley has for expert dental advice.
+You may visit any dentist who has expert dental advice.
 The Ilkley geographical area is renowned for the best dentists in the world and they would insist on brushing before sleeping, once after breakfast, and once after lunch.
 If not three times, you should brush at least once.

 Hydrogenated oils are a major ingredient in the western diet, and sadly not good.
 This is why there are a lot of dental problems in both the youth and the aged.
 If you love dining out too frequently, we recommend some lifestyle changes.